spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1,2,4

-Notice that we are no longer in an environment and all of our packages are still installed.
+Notice that we are no longer in an environment and all our packages are still installed.

 ^^^^^^^^^^^^^^^^^^^